bigspotteddog/landing-page-service/README.md

 # How to setup a cloud environment

-1. Create a Google Clound account
+1. Create a Google Cloud account

     1. Open your web browser and open https://cloud.google.com/